Click on a question: Get the answer you need.

 3. Also around the first week of April, information and dates for New Swimmer Registration will be posted on our Website.

-4. For the 2018 season, new swimmers for can begin to register on Saturday morning, April 21st at 8AM.
+4. For the 2019 season, new swimmers for can begin to register on: Date TBD.

 5. Classes fill up very quickly (often within hours on the first day) on a first-come-first-served basis once New Swimmer Registration has begun.